anomdule/anomdule.github.io/_pages/predoc-journey.md

 ---

-Following my engineering degree, I took **three years away from formal education** due to personal and family circumstances.
+Following my engineering degree, I qualified the **Graduate Aptitude Test in Engineering (GATE) 2018**, ranking in the **top 12% nationally**.
+I subsequently received offers for master’s-level study from leading **Indian Institutes of Technology (IITs), including IIT Kanpur**, although I ultimately did not pursue these opportunities due to personal reasons.
+I then took **three years away from formal education** due to personal and family circumstances.
 During that time, I continued learning independently through **MITx** courses in **Probability, Statistics, and Microeconomics**, which helped strengthen my quantitative foundation before pursuing my M.S. in Applied Economics.

 ---